 We tend to do a lot of it.
 Not-thinking, on the other hand, is probably something we are not so good at and which would benefit from more attention.
 What?
 Not thinking in business?

 If talking about paying attention to not-thinking sounds contradictory, that is because so much of the time, our attention is tethered to the activity of thinking.
 We are built that way.
 Way back from school days in the first throws of independence.
-Those teenagers last month are measured by how effectively they think.
+We measured those teenagers by how effectively they think.

 But it doesn’t have to be that way.
 Using various meditation techniques, we can discipline attention to untether attention from thinking.
 Then we are able to pay attention in a more feeling way – a feeling investigation.
 I get the CEO’s I work with (from a public speaking perspective) to pay more attention by noticing their breathing.
 The result?
 Better choices in the moment.
 They are able to drive a feeling through their talk or presentation.